Penrose-Library/PenroseLibrary-Web/content/pages/faculty_services.md

 ### What should the Data Management Plan include?

-The NSF lays out the requirements for the DMP in their[Grant Proposal Guide](https://www.nsf.gov/pubs/policydocs/pappguide/nsf15001/gpg_index.jsp).
+The NSF lays out the requirements for the DMP in their [Grant Proposal Guide](https://www.nsf.gov/pubs/policydocs/pappguide/nsf15001/gpg_index.jsp).
 The DMP should include information explaining:

 1.The types of data, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project.
 2.The standards to be used for data and metadata format and content.